What is Quality Improvement in Healthcare?

 - Patient-centered: Respecting individual patient preferences and ensuring that patients are valued and involved in decisions related to their care.

-With this framework as a guide, healthcare quality professionals play an important role in improving patient care outcomes and have a significant impact on the healthcare industry as a whole.
+With this framework as a guide, healthcare quality professionals play an essential role in improving patient care outcomes and significantly impact the healthcare industry.

 What is the Importance of Quality Improvement in Healthcare?